 The Figurative Communication of Denis Sarazhin

 Sarazhin’s Pantomime Series successfully intervenes in contemporary aesthetics and philosophy.
 He’s first and foremost a painter—a very talented one—trained in the old school of Soviet Realism at the Kharkov Academy and therefore uniquely positioned to succeed in the post-postmodern scene.
 In postmodernism, the concept was valorised while the figure was denigrated and pop-culture abused the haughtiness of high-modernism.
-It’s post-structuralist impulse also preferred ‘word-play’ over the painted image.
+Its post-structuralist impulse also preferred ‘word-play’ over the painted image.
 However, it’s now recognised that such ‘word’ and ‘concept-play’ is just as elitist as high-modernism.
 It’s now safe for the painterly and figural image to return.
 Sarazhin’s at the forefront of this exciting post-postmodern moment.
 He nonetheless appreciates post-structuralism and postmodernism’s salient criticisms of the autonomous and unitary subject.
 He’s not naïve.
 He doesn’t simply ‘return’ to the painterly and figural without recognising what’s gone before.
-Instead, he disowns postmodernism’s ‘conceptualism’ by focussing on the body’s communicative potential rather than that of language previously emphasised by post-structuralism; but he doesn’t disown post-structuralism and postmodernism’s critiques of the subject because the viewer is always denied the subject’s face as such.
-Pantomime Series’ importance to the return of the painterly and figural rests on this intelligent critique of Face and Language.
+Instead, he disowns postmodernism’s ‘conceptualism’ by focussing on the body’s communicative potential rather than that of language previously emphasised by post-structuralism; but he doesn’t disown post-structuralism and postmodernism’s critiques of the subject because the viewer is always denied a clear glimpse of the subject’s face.
+If, as Louis Althusser avers in Cremonini, Painter of the Abstract, the human face is the ‘seat of the subject’, then the emphasis that Sarazhin places upon the bodily at the expense of the facial amounts to an intelligent critique of individuality itself.
+The importance of Pantomime Series to the return of the painterly and figural rests upon this subtle interrogation of Face and Language.

 In Pantomime 6, Sarazhin cleverly removes the many subjects’ faces from the picture entirely.
 It’s not for the apotemnophobic: it depicts some twenty-two impressively rendered hands scrabbling over a single cloth.
 It demonstrates the near-impossibility of empathetic identification once deprived of the subjects’ faces.
 It’s simply too unsettling to see only their hands and arms.
 If it’s common wisdom that ‘many hands make light work,’ then what will they make light work of?
 Is it a shroud?
 Salvation?
 Is it simply a metaphor for resources and territory?
 It’s unnerving; but brilliantly challenging.
 Sarazhin suggests that the dreadful events in his home country, Ukraine, influence his paintings: ‘I have works with not so positive themes.
 Much to my regret.’
 It’s difficult to react empathetically to this painting.
 But, isn’t this precisely what’s at stake in the series as a whole?
 And so, it’s yet another challenge to really consider Pantomime 6 and our own prejudices also…